Friendly Persuasion (1956 film)

-The film was originally released with no screenwriting credit because Wilson was on the Hollywood blacklist.
-His credit was restored in 1996.
+The film received positive reviews, praised for its performances, but faced some criticism for inaccuracies in portraying Quaker views.
+It earned $4 million at the box office, won the Palme d'Or at the Cannes Film Festival and received six Academy Award nominations including Best Picture.
+Michael Wilson, the screenwriter, was initially uncredited due to being on the Hollywood blacklist but was later restored in 1996.

+Ronald Reagan gifted the film to Soviet leader Mikhail Gorbachev, symbolizing the pursuit of peaceful solutions to conflicts.

 Plot

-The film is set in Jennings County, Indiana, in 1862.
-Jess Birdwell (Gary Cooper) is a farmer and patriarch of the Birdwell family whose Quaker religion conflicts with his love for the worldly enjoyments of music and horse racing.
-Jess's wife Eliza, (Dorothy McGuire) a Quaker minister, is deeply religious and steadfast in her refusal to engage in violence.
-Jess's daughter Mattie (Phyllis Love) wants to remain a Quaker but has fallen in love with dashing cavalry officer Gard Jordan (Peter Mark Richman), a love that is against her mother's wishes.
-Jess's youngest child "Little" Jess (Richard Eyer) is a feisty child whose comical feud with his mother's pet goose causes her heartache.
-Jess's elder son Josh (Anthony Perkins) is torn between his hatred of violence and a conviction that to protect his family he must join the home guard and fight the invaders.
-Enoch (Joel Fluellen), a runaway slave, is a laborer on their farm; his children are still enslaved in the South.
+In Jennings County, Indiana, in 1862, Jess Birdwell is a farmer and patriarch of the Birdwell family whose Quaker religion conflicts with his love for the worldly enjoyments of music and horse racing.
+Jess's wife Eliza, a Quaker minister, is deeply religious and steadfastly maintains the Quaker peace testimony.
+Jess's daughter Mattie wants to remain a Quaker but has fallen in love with cavalry officer Gard Jordan, a love that is against her mother's wishes.
+Jess's elder son Josh is torn between his hatred of violence and a conviction that to protect his family he must join the home guard and fight the invaders.
+The family's youngest member is "Little" Jess, who is forever at war with his mother's pet goose.
+Enoch, a runaway slave, is a laborer on their farm; his children are still enslaved in the South.

-We are introduced to the family via its youngest member, "Little" Jess, who is forever at war with his mother's pet goose.
-The story begins as an easygoing and humorous tale of Quakers trying to maintain their faith as they go to meeting on First Day (Sunday); contrasted with the Birdwells' neighbor Sam Jordan (Robert Middleton) and other members of the nearby Methodist Church.
-The mood shifts dramatically when the meeting is interrupted by a Union officer who asks how the Quaker men can stand by when their houses will be looted and their families terrorized by approaching Confederate troops.
+The story begins as a tale of Quakers trying to maintain their faith as they go to meeting on First Day (Sunday); contrasted with the Birdwells' neighbor Sam Jordan and other members of the nearby Methodist Church.
+The mood shifts when the meeting is interrupted by a Union officer who asks how the Quaker men can stand by when their houses will be looted and their families terrorized by approaching Confederate troops.
 When confronted with the question of his being afraid to fight, Josh Birdwell responds that it might be the case.
-His honesty provokes the wrath of Purdy, a Quaker elder who condemns people who don't believe as he does.
+His honesty provokes the wrath of Purdy, a Quaker elder who condemns people who do not believe as he does.